nguterresn/quartz/content/thoughts-on-ai.md

 * When vibe coding becomes no longer feasible, there will be an hangover transition for many developers.
 * AGI is a marketing scheme
 * There will be a market crash due to all the AI lies
+* There will be a shortage of senior engineers in 5 to 10 years.

+By no means I want to sound negative, but I do want to sound skeptical.
+That's how everyone should approach anything as recent as AI.
+We should value the knowledge we have retained so far and embrace new tools that may improve it, never the other way around.

+Once this fog goes away, it will be much easier to understand how should AI be used and where it actually shines.
+Then, humanity shall continue to improve onwards.